vchibrikov/STFGEN/README.md

 output_xyz_filename = ''.join(output_xyz_filename)
 ```
 ### Defining input variables
-> Make sure to modify this segment prior to the code use
+> Make sure to modify this segment prior to the code use.
 ```
 # Define variables
 box_length = # Length of simulation box